OFFICE SPACE – 15 SMART QUESTIONS

 10. Is Everything Discussed Included in Writing in the Lease?

-I also find this method helps to tell them upfront that anything they tell you verbally is “part of the lease,” you will hold them accountable.
+I also find this method helps to tell them upfront that anything they tell you verbally is “part of the lease,” and you will hold them accountable.
 This method tends to keep most agents more honest in what they tell you.

 11. Is Furniture Included in the Lease?